 David has an amazing story full of twists and struggles that make you believe that you can achieve anything you set your mind to.

 17. The Hidden Life of Trees: What They Feel, How They Communicate by Peter Wohlleben

 It is always great to step outside your comfort zone and discover unique books outside of the topics you typically gravitate towards.
-This amazing book is one of those rare gems that teach so much about trees, a topic which I don’t always pause to consider.
+This amazing book is one of those rare gems that teaches so much about trees, a topic which I don’t often pause to consider.